olavoparno/travel-planner/README.md

 1. Clone the project from https://github.com/olavoparno/travel-planner.git
 2. Run `npm install` in order to install the project dependencies
 3. Run either `npm run build` to literally build the project into `<rootDir>/build` or run `npm start` in order to serve the project in your browser
+4. Have the Stubby4j server up and running

 * Note: it is assumed that you have Node >= 8.12.0 and NPM >= 6.4.1